-The other day my husband was cleaning out his car, and dumped out his ashtray full of change.
-As he sorted through it, he handed me a coin sized object that someone had given him.
+The other day my husband was cleaning out his car and dumped out his ashtray full of change.
+As he sorted through it, he handed me a coin-sized object that someone had given him.
 As I held it in my hand, I was flooded with memories and emotions.
-It is from this that I have words to share.

 In his best teasing tone my husband asked “oh, really, was it a boy angel or a girl angel?”

-Continuing the teasing tone my husband ask, “wait, you said you had your eyes closed.
+Continuing the teasing tone my husband asked, “You said you had your eyes closed.
 How do you know it was a girl?”

 Very matter of fact, Alexx replied, “Because she had long fingernails.”

-So I prayed, “Heavenly Father Your word says that You have given Your angels charge over us.
+So I prayed, “Heavenly Father, Your word says that You have given Your angels charge over us.
 Fill this room with Your presence.
 Fill this room with Your angels.
 Give them charge over Alexx.
-Comfort him and show him that he is not alone but that instead he’s receiving treatment in a company of angels……….”
+Comfort him and show him that he is not alone but that instead, he’s receiving treatment in the company of angels….”

 Please continue this story…….
 Attended by angels part 2